marklogic/flux/docs/getting-started.md

 And then run the Flux executable without any options:

     ./bin/flux

+If you are on Windows, run the following instead:

+    bin\flux

+This guide and the rest of the documentation at this site will assume the use of Unix and thus show `./bin/flux`.
+For Windows users, just change that to `bin\flux`.

 As shown in the usage, every command is invoked by specifying its name and one or more options required to run the command.
 To see the usage for a particular command, such as `import-files`, run: